“Localisation”

 Click on your language, then click on “src..en/photini.ts (transifex)” to work on the Photini GUI strings.

 When you’ve finished working on a translation there’s no need to do anything further.
-Transifex automatically pushes the translation to GitHub, where I can merge it into the main repository branch.
+When I receive a notification from Transifex I can merge the new translations into the project on GitHub.
 You might like to test your translation though.

 Offline translation